 There’s no international transaction fee, which means it can double as a travel card, and it comes with the cool and convenient perk of free concierge service.
 For minimalist families that want only one card and refuse to pay annual fees, SavorOne Rewards checks a lot of boxes.

 Blue Cash Preferred from American Express is an especially good choice for big families with big grocery bills and/or road-tripping families or families with long working commutes.

 Not a card on the market can claim to beat the 6% cash back it pays at U.S. grocery stores and on select U.S. streaming services, although grocery store spending is capped at $6,000 a year before the rate drops to 1%.
 The card also pays a healthy 3% for virtually all things transit, including gas, tolls, buses, trains, ride-share, taxis and more.
 Everything else earns 1% cash back.
 There’s a $95 annual fee after a $0 intro annual fee for the first year, then it’s $95 a year after that.

 Wells Fargo Active® Cash

 One of the newest arrivals to the market, Wells Fargo debuted Active Cash in June as the first real competitor to Citi Double Cash.
 Like Double Cash, Active Cash delivers unlimited 2% cash back on every purchase with no annual fee, no rotating categories and no activation requirements — they’re the two best cards in the flat-rate segment.

-Although the two cards are nearly identical, Double Cash offers an 18-month 0% introductory APR on balance transfers compared to the 15 months you get for balance transfers with Active Cash.
+Although the two cards are nearly identical, Double Cash offers an 18-month 0% introductory APR on balance transfers compared to the 15 months from account opening you get for balance transfers with Active Cash.
 Even so, the Wells Fargo card gets the nod as the supreme flat-rate card for families.
 That’s because it offers unique rewards that Citi doesn’t, including concierge service and luxury hotel benefits.
 Wells Fargo account holders get a bunch of cool perks, too, including the ability to redeem points as cash at an ATM.